 The Nursing Scholars program is a collaboration between the School of Nursing and Health Studies and Everett Community College’s Nursing Program, to provide students a direct pathway to a BSN degree.

 Each quarter exceptional nursing students are invited to join the Nursing Scholars program.
 Entrance to the program is based upon the academic potential, writing ability, and the student's interest in earning a bachelor's degree.

 The BSN program builds upon the associate degree in nursing (ADN) and values the students’ professional experience with coursework that applies directly to the nursing practice.
 Students benefit from working with faculty who are actively engaged in scholarship and their local community.

 There are many opportunities and advantages to becoming a Nursing Scholar.
-Students will benefit from a streamlined application process, which means there is no application fee, no need to re-order transcripts (and pay additional fees), and an early admission to the BSN program.
+Students will benefit from a streamlined application process.
+There is no application fee, no personal statement, and no resume required to apply.
+Plus qualified applicants receive an early guarantee of admission to the BSN program.

 Students have the flexibility to start their BSN up to 15 months after graduating from EVCC.
 In addition, UWB Nursing Scholars can earn BSN credits during summer quarter and have access to special events at UW Bothell and Everett!

 In order to apply to the Nursing Scholars program, students must be admitted and attending the Nursing program at Everett Community College.
-Students' academic potential and writing ability will be made available via their application information from Everett Community College.
+Students' academic potential and writing ability will be made available via their original application information from Everett Community College.